 The cost we pay for it

 Append-only isn't free.
-Storage grows monotonically, 'current state' becomes a projection you compute rather than a column you read, and you give up the convenience of UPDATE.
+Storage grows monotonically, 'current state' becomes a projection you compute rather than a column you read, and you give up the convenience of casual UPDATEs — the only in-place writes are audit stamps like reverted_at and reverted_by.
 We took those costs deliberately.
 Storage is cheap; a board member's trust is not.
 And computing current state from an immutable history turned out to be a feature — it means every view of the store is reproducible from first principles.

 If you only remember one thing: autonomy is not 'the agent is smart enough to trust.'
 Autonomy is 'every move the agent makes is a fact you can read, verify, and reverse.'
 Append-only is how you keep that promise even when no one is watching.